shashankkmciv18/Self-Driving-Car/P1 Lane Detection/Readme.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of 7 steps.
 1.Grayscaled the image </br>
 2.Apply Canny Egde</br>
 3.Apply Gaussian Blur</br>